MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-define-granular-permissions.md

 > [!NOTE]
 > The notification requires that the **Original System permission set changed** notification is enabled on the **My Notifications** page.

-## To create or modify permissions by recording your actions
+## <a name="to-create-or-modify-permissions-by-recording-your-actions" />To create or modify permissions by recording your actions

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Permission Sets**, and then choose the related link.